codatio/codat-docs/docs/using-the-api/optimizing-api-calls.md

 ## Optimising by use case

-Only pull the required dataTypes for your use case.
-As part of your implementation, it's worth checking which [dataTypes are needed for your use case](/docs/usecases/overview.md), rather than pulling all.

-### Querying for a use case

-Where possible, use query parameters to filter down the number of results when calling to our API.
-This allows you to minimise the number of API calls and the volume of data returned.
+As part of your implementation, check which [data types are relevant to your use case](/usecases/overview), and focus on pulling only those data types.
+You can also use query parameters to further filter down the number of results by use case when calling to our API.

+These approaches allow you to minimise the number of API calls and the volume of data returned.
 As a result, this speeds up your system, returns the data faster, and improves your user experience.

 :::tip Querying for a use case: example